chainstack/docs/docs/operations/quorum/service-nodes.md

 A Quorum network is deployed with the following service node:

-* Explorer — an explorer node.
+* Explorer — an explorer node using the [Epirus explorer](https://github.com/blk-io/epirus-free).

-The service node is provided for free.

 ::: tip See also